 Why We Engage Volunteers in the mission of Catholic Charities

-At Catholic Charities we believe that each person is endowed with the desire to love and care for others, especially those who society marginalizes and who need assistance.
+At Catholic Charities, we welcome all volunteers to join our Culture of Caring.
+We believe that each person is endowed with the desire to love and care for others, especially those who society marginalizes and who need assistance.
 (Since we are Catholic Charities, we believe God made us that way.)
 So, we incorporate volunteers from all walks of life into our work.

 We hope that our volunteers also experience: